-A recent study in the journal, Medicine & Science in Sports & Exercise, adds to the ever-growing body of evidence supporting the benefits of exercise.
-In addition to the plethora of physical benefits, it was found that moderate to vigorous exercise can reduce the risk of cognitive decline by 36%, as reported in Time (Exercise Keeps the Brain Young: Study - Dec.
-29, 2016).
+A study in Medicine & Science in Sports & Exercise has found that the benefits of exercise extend beyond the physical.
+Researchers found that moderate to vigorous exercise can reduce the risk of cognitive decline by 36%.

-With an aging population and continued projected increases for age-related cognitive impairments such as Alzheimer's disease and other forms of dementia, these findings give hope that older adults can help delay the onset of cognitive decline.
+As Americans age and conditions such as Alzheimer's disease and dementia increase, these findings give hope.
+Older adults can help delay the onset of cognitive decline.

 - Health Center on Exercise

 - 9 Physical Therapists Tips to Help You Age Well